-Join Mark Struthers for an in-depth discussion in this video Exploring the user interface, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Exploring the user interface, part of Learning Cubase Pro 8.

 - We'll move forward here by starting up a new project…so that we see it in action and also get a good look…around the user interface and then by utilizing…a previously run project, we look at how we can use…Cubase to color code related tracks.…I think I'm going to spread this over the next couple…of tutorials so there's not too much to take in all at once.…So, to start, I'll go up to File and choose New Project.…Don't forget the shortcut is Ctrl+N for Windows,…Command+N for Mac.…

 I'll click here to start up the Project Assistant.…I'm going to start with an empty project,…so I'll leave the only option there selected and then…come down to the Create Empty button down here.…As expected, we see a blank new project.…When you fire up Cubase it might look slightly different.…You might see a rack taking up 1/3…of the screen at the right-hand side.…Now I've got that option disabled here…but it's easy enough to switch it back on.…Click on this button here and with this resulting pop-up,…check in that Racks check box and then simply…

 - Recording audio and MIDI

 - Using the Mix Console

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all

 1. Getting Started